LimeChain/gosemble-research/docs/tasks/2-go-to-wasm.md

 * The `reflect` package is not fully supported by TinyGo [1](https://github.com/tinygo-org/tinygo/pull/2640).
 The core primitives and SCALE serialization logic that we intended to reuse from [gossamer](https://github.com/ChainSafe/gossamer) all rely on the `reflect` package.

 **External memory allocator**
-* According to the Polkadot specification, the Wasm module does not include a memory allocator, it imports memory from the Host and relys on Host imported functions for all heap allocations (ext_allocator_malloc/ext_allocator_free).
+* According to the Polkadot specification, the Wasm module does not include a memory allocator, it imports memory from the Host and relies on Host imported functions for all heap allocations (ext_allocator_malloc/ext_allocator_free).
 TinyGo implements simple GC and manages its memory by itself, contrary to specification.
 So it can't work directly on systems where the host wants to manage the memory.
 It used to have an `extalloc` external memory allocator, but has been rather complicated and buggy [1](https://github.com/golang/go/issues/13761).

 **Linker globals**
 * The runtime is expected to expose `__heap_base` global [1](https://github.com/tinygo-org/tinygo/issues/2045), but TinyGo doesn't support that out of the box.